TechGrounds-Cloud8/cloud8-sasudi90/04_Security/SEC-01.md

 Scan a network using nmap and analyse it by using Wireshark.

 ## Key terminology
-nmap: network mapper.
+- nmap: network mapper.
 It's a tool inside Linux to scan IP adresses and ports in a network and to detect installed applications. nmap scanme.nmap.org: Scans a single host for 1000 well-known ports.
-These ports are the ones used by popular services like SQL, SNTP, apache, and others. nmap -A scanme.nmap.org: Nmap has an aggressive mode that enables OS detection, version detection, script scanning, and traceroute.
+These ports are the ones used by popular services like SQL, SNTP, apache, and others.
+- nmap -A scanme.nmap.org: Nmap has an aggressive mode that enables OS detection, version detection, script scanning, and traceroute.
 You can use the -A argument to perform an aggressive scan.
+- nmap -sn : TCP null scan; nmap cmd to determine if ports are closed on the target machine

 ## Exercise
 - Scan the network of your Linux machine using nmap.
 What do you find?